Trent University offers scholarship program designed to foster and reward academic excellence among its students.

 - Jack Matthews International Scholarship: Named in honour of Jack Matthews, the founding director of both Pearson College of the Pacific and the Trent International Program.
 Awarded to an international student entering Trent University from Pearson College of the Pacific who demonstrates outstanding academic achievement, community service, leadership potential and financial need.

-- Justin Chiu international awards: Established by Justin Chiu, who benefited from the Trent experience as an international student.
+- Justin Chiu International Scholarships: Established by Justin Chiu, who benefited from the Trent experience as an international student.
 Awarded to entering international students from Asia who demonstrate outstanding academic achievement, community service, leadership potential, and some financial need.

 - Scotiabank International Student Awards: The Scotiabank International Awards are to support students upon entrance to Trent University from countries in which Scotiabank operates internationally, and are based upon academic excellence, extra-curricular involvement and leadership.